 In a non-monogamous relationship, engaging in more intimate relationships might leave less time to spend with friends or engaging in hobbies.
 It is still important to make time for yourself, and to have friends and interests outside of your relationships in order to stay healthy.
 It can be especially valuable to create a self-care routine for nights when your partners have dates but you do not, to help combat any feelings of jealousy or loneliness.
 Try to plan ahead and spend the evening with friends or snuggle up at home with a favorite movie or a beloved pet.
 Journaling during this down-time can be a wonderful form of self-care.
 Keeping a journal to track your thoughts and feelings about your intimate relationships can help you communicate your needs more clearly and will also help you to be aware of any unhealthy or abusive patterns that might be showing up.

-If you’re currently in a poly relationship and, as you read this, you’re realizing the relationship may be unhealthy or abusive, here are some things to consider:
+If you’re currently in a poly relationship and you’re realizing the relationship may be unhealthy or abusive, there are some important things to consider.

 - A support network is valuable.